godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 }
 ```

-`code_hash` and `hash_type` used here is pre-determined by each Godwoken deployment. `args` here contains 2 parts: the first 32 bytes of `args`, contain the **rollup type hash** of the current Godwoken deployment(remember we mentioned earlier, that rollup type hash works like a chain ID?).
-The remaining part, is the [DepositionLockArgs](https://github.com/nervosnetwork/godwoken/blob/v0.1.0/crates/types/schemas/godwoken.mol#L121) data structure, serialized in molecule format:
+`code_hash` and `hash_type` is pre-determined by each Godwoken deployment. `args` contains 2 parts: the first 32 bytes of `args`, contain the **rollup type hash** of the current Godwoken deployment(remember we mentioned earlier, that rollup type hash works like a chain ID?).
+The second part, is the [DepositionLockArgs](https://github.com/nervosnetwork/godwoken/blob/v0.1.0/crates/types/schemas/godwoken.mol#L121) data structure, serialized in molecule format:

 ```
 table DepositionLockArgs {